cvicens/rhmap-ionic-v2-project/README.md

 So far (hopefully) you have imported the template and can proceed to the next section.

-## Setting up the environment to work locally with our new App
+## Working locally with our new App
-What we're going to do is simple, clone the app, install npm packages and run the app locally.
+Here we're going to clone the app, install npm packages and finally run the app locally.

 **Cloning the app**
 Clonig the your app requires that you have your SSH public key uploaded to your RHMAP enviroment, if not please follow [this](https://access.redhat.com/documentation/en-us/red_hat_mobile_application_platform_hosted/3/html/local_development_guide/ssh-key-setup) guide.
-Assuming you have your SSH configuration set up, go back to Studio and to your new Ionic v2 App, at the 'Details' page find the 'Git Clone URL' item, at the end.
+Assuming you have your SSH configuration set up, go back to Studio and to your new Ionic v2 App, at the 'Details' page find the 'Git Clone URL' item at the end.
 Copy the git url, open a terminal window and change dir to a folder of your choice.

 ```

 $ mkdir ionic2-test
 $ cd ionic2-test
 $ git clone git@git.tom.redhatmobile.com:xyz/Ionic-v2-Test-Ionic-v2-Test-2.git